For all your legal challenges...

 The new system allows the whole of a fund to be taken by way of 'draw down', with 25 per cent of the pension pot able to be taken free of tax.

 It is important to understand that if (say) £10,000 is required from a pension pot of (say) £200,000, there is no need to take it all as part of the 25 per cent tax free lump sum.
-If, for example, you could have additional taxable income of £6,000, you could opt to take £4,000 as part of the tax-free lump sum and the rest as taxable income.
+If, for example, you could have additional taxable income of £6,000 without paying tax, you could opt to take £4,000 as part of the tax-free lump sum and the rest as taxable income.
 It will thus be possible for many pensioners to use their pension funds tax-efficiently.
 Once 25 per cent of the fund has been taken as tax-free cash, then any sum taken will be taxable.
 However, 25 per cent of the income earned in the fund during the period in which it is being drawn down can also normally be taken tax free.

 The rules also allow some changes to the benefits that can be offered by insurers to pension fund holders.